tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 Try clicking the `Categorys` link within the `Rango` section.
 From here, you should see the `Test` category that we created earlier via the Django shell.

 X> ### Experiment with the Admin Interface
-X> You'll be using the admin interface quite a bit to verify data is stored correctly as you develop the Rango app.
+X> As you move forward with Rango's development, you'll be using the admin interface extensively to verify data is stored correctly.
 Experiment with it, and see how it all works.
 The interface is self-explanatory and straightforward to understand.
 X>
 X> Delete the `Test` category that was previously created.
 We'll be populating the database shortly with example data.
+You can delete the `Test` category from the admin interface by clicking the check box beside it, and selecting `Delete selected categorys` from the dropdown menu at the top of the page.
+Confirm your intentions by clicking the big red button that appears!

 I> ### User Management
-I> The Django admin interface is your port of call for user management, through the Authentication and Authorisation section.
-Here, you can create, modify and delete user accounts, and varying privilege levels.
+I> The Django admin interface is also your port of call for user management through the Authentication and Authorisation section.
+Here, you can create, modify and delete user accounts, and vary privilege levels.
+[More on this later.](#chapter-user)

 T> ### Plural vs. Singular Spellings
 T>  Note the typo within the admin interface (`Categorys`, not `Categories`).
 This typo can be fixed by adding a nested `Meta` class into your model definitions with the `verbose_name_plural` attribute.
 Check out a modified version of the `Category` model below for an example, and [Django's official documentation on models](https://docs.djangoproject.com/en/2.0/topics/db/models/#meta-options) for more information about what can be stored within the `Meta` class.